Radical Reflections on Freeing the Mind

 Kittisaro (Harry Randolph Weinberg)

-From Tennessee USA, he graduated from Princeton as a Rhodes Scholar and went on to Oxford before going to Thailand to ordain with Ajahn Chah in 1976.
+Kittisaro is from Tennessee, and he graduated from Princeton as a Rhodes Scholar and went on to Oxford before going to Thailand to ordain with Ajahn Chah in 1976.
 He was a monk for 15 years and during that time helped found Chithurst Monastery and Devon Vihara in the UK.
 He also taught extensively during this time and was involved in the training of monks.
-He disrobed in 1991 and since then has taught internationally in the States, Europe, South Africa, and Israel.
-He has studied and practiced Chan and Pure Land for 35 years informed by the Chinese school of Master Hua.
-Kittisaro has completed two one -year -long silent self retreats and is currently writing in between continuing his teaching engagements.
+He disrobed in 1991 and since then has taught internationally in the US, Europe, South Africa, and Israel.
+He has studied and practiced Chan and Pure Land for 35 years, informed by the Chinese school of Master Hua.
+Kittisaro has completed two one-year long silent self retreats and is currently writing in between continuing his teaching engagements.

 Thanissara (Linda Mary Peacock)